ygjd/base-image/README.md

 - In Jupyter launch mode, managed by `/.launch` script instead
 - Customize configuration in `ROOT/opt/supervisor-scripts/jupyter.sh`

+### Caddy

+The Caddy web server is used to enable both HTTPS and authentication for exposed web applications.

+Each application launched by this docker image will bind to `localhost` rather than the external interface.
+Caddy will instead bind to the external interface and it will act as a reverse proxy to serve the application.

+This setup makes it straightforward to access the application securely over the internet while still being able to connect without TLS or authentication via SSH Port Forwarding.

 #### Syncthing

 A powerful file synchronization tool that keeps your development environment in sync across devices.
 Ideal for maintaining consistent workspaces across multiple instances or syncing datasets.
 Features: